datamut/whatsnews/README.md

 >>> ...
 ```

-**A very basic web interface has been built for an easier interact:**[Search on What's News](http://searchapi.kc7ctmpd2z.us-west-2.elasticbeanstalk.com)
+**A very basic web interface has been built for an easier interact**: [Search on What's News](http://searchapi.kc7ctmpd2z.us-west-2.elasticbeanstalk.com)

 ### Project flowchart